Citation, DOI, disclosures and article data

 Treatment and prognosis

-- mobilisation of the bowel including untwisting any volvulus present
+mobilization of the bowel including untwisting any volvulus present

-- division of abnormal peritoneal bands (Ladd bands)
+division of abnormal peritoneal bands (Ladd bands)

-- widening of the mesenteric base
+widening of the mesenteric base

-It should be noted that normal anatomical positioning is not achieved; the duodenum and small bowel remain on the right, and the caecum and colon are on the left side of the abdomen 5-6.
+It should be noted that normal anatomical positioning is not achieved; the duodenum and small bowel remain on the right, and the cecum and colon are on the left side of the abdomen 5-6.

-A rate of 15% false positive has been reported in the diagnosis of malrotation using barium meal7.
+A rate of 15% false positive has been reported in the diagnosis of malrotation using barium meal 7.
 Hence, differential diagnoses must be kept in mind, including: